 Restricted Share Units (RSUs).
 We adopted two long-term incentive plans in October 2005 and September 2011, respectively, which permit the grant of options or RSUs to our employees and non-employees where each unit represents two ordinary shares.
 The actual awards will be determined by our compensation committee.
 The 2005 plan was terminated in October 2010.
-We recognized share-based compensation expenses regarding RSUs under the long-term incentive plan totaling \$23.8 million, \$20 million and \$12.1 million in 2021, 2022 and 2023, respectively.
-Of the total share-based compensation expenses recognized, \$23.2 million, \$17.5 million and \$9.5 million in 2021, 2022 and 2023, respectively, were settled in cash.
+We recognized share-based compensation expenses regarding RSUs under the long-term incentive plan totaling \$20 million, \$12.1 million and \$12.2 million in 2022, 2023 and 2024, respectively.
+Of the total share-based compensation expenses recognized, \$17.5 million, \$9.5 million and \$11.1 million in 2022, 2023 and 2024, respectively, were settled in cash.
 We measure and recognize compensation expense for all share-based payments at fair value.

-Set forth below is a summary of our historical share-based compensation plans for the years ended December 31, 2021, 2022 and 2023 as reflected in our consolidated financial statements.
-However, we did not grant RSUs in 2019 but granted stock options to employees instead.
+Set forth below is a summary of our historical share-based compensation plans for the years ended December 31, 2022, 2023 and 2024 as reflected in our consolidated financial statements.